 When it comes to the disciplines of performance, handling and spectacular body design, the world’s most exclusive sports cars rarely leave anything to be desired.
 That changes when it comes to the interior as many of their discriminating owners wish to customize according to their own, often very personal tastes.
 German company Mattes Interieurtechnik specializes just in interior automotive design for ultra luxury cars.
 Every detail of how the interior will be customized is discussed in a personal conversation with the customer and there is no limit to the colours the customer can choose from, regardless of whether it's the leather or Alcantara used, the floor and trunk carpeting or the thread for the stitching, or one’s choice of personal computer.
 Until now all existing multimedia and business systems on wheels were based on PC technology.
 Mattes Interieurtechnik responded to the request of many of its customers who prefer Apple computers and developed a high-end in-car system based on an Apple iMac G5, whose entire hardware in turn is integrated into the 17-inch monitor that is only 5 centimeters thick.
 The iMac G5 multimedia system can be integrated into any car, though it is pictured here in the new Mercedes CLS where it'll set you back around UE 3,500.
 The computer comes covered in the finest magnolia-colored leather and is installed on the driveshaft tunnel behind the front seats.
 By unplugging one cable and unfastening the locking mechanism the computer can be removed from the car in less than an a minute for use at home or in the office.

-« Back to An in-car Macintosh-based PC
+Read the full article: An in-car Macintosh-based PC